2 International Business Park Rd

 #01-34 The Strategy

-***PLEASE NOTE: This event has been postponed until May due to the coronavirus outbreak and increased risk while traveling.
+***PLEASE NOTE: This event has been postponed until May due to increased travel risk.
 A new date will be announced soon.***

 Over the past three years, the MIT Center for Transportation & Logistics has convened a number of roundtables to explore different aspects of Machine Learning and how it impacts the supply chain.
 Most recently, we explored the challenges of acquiring, preparing and managing the right data as well as the work needed to turn data into the fuel that will run machine learning models effectively and efficiently.

 - Data Management: Preparing for Machine Learning (October 15-16, 2019)

 - Supply Chain Digital Transformation hosted by Dell (February 26-27, 2019)

 - AI/Machine Learning in Supply Chain Planning: Current Applications, Future Possibilities (November 27-28, 2018)

 - Blockchain Applications in Supply Chain Management (October 9-10, 2018)